 "Efficiency creates a competitive advantage," says Annika.
 If competitors have already adopted automation and work faster thanks to the programs, offering the service at the same price is impossible.

-Finally, Annika Rudnitski advises all accountants: "The most reasonable thing is to introduce new programs.
+Finally, Annika Lattik advises all accountants: "The most reasonable thing is to introduce new programs.
 This way, you can have a say in the developments, and programmers will develop the software according to your needs."